2010–11 FC Barcelona season: May

 On 3 May, Barcelona booked a trip to Wembley Stadium for the UEFA Champions League Final after a 1–1 draw (3–1 aggregate) with Real Madrid at Camp Nou.
 Pedro sealed it with a 54th-minute goal.

 On 11 May, Barcelona clinched its third consecutive La Liga title with a 1–1 draw against Levante at the Estadi Ciutat de València.
+A goal scored by Seydou Keita in the 27th minute insured the title for the Blaugrana.
 The result gave Barcelona a six-point lead with two matches remaining which, combined with their superior head-to-head record with Real Madrid, ensured that they finished top of the table.
 Barcelona led the table since defeating Madrid 5–0 back in November and since then, they have only lost one match en route to winning the title.
 It was the third straight title for manager Guardiola, who became the first manager to do so in his first three seasons managing in La Liga.

 On 21 May, Barcelona finish its league season with a win 1–3 over Málaga at La Rosaleda Stadium while playing most of its back-up and canterano players.
 Goals from Bojan, Ibrahim Afellay and Marc Bartra assured the victory and a club record of 14 away victories.

 On 28 May, Barcelona clinched its fourth Champions League trophy with a 3–1 victory over Manchester United at Wembley Stadium.
 The Barcelona attack, spearheaded by its three forwards of Messi, David Villa and Pedro, of whom all scored a goal, dominated United.
 The all-Spanish midfield three of Xavi, Iniesta and Busquets assisted a goal each as well.
 Messi was awarded Man of the Match and with his goal he matches Ruud van Nistelrooy as the all-time top season scorer with 12 goals in this year's version.